How George Harrison’s Last TV Appearance Became a Meditation on Dying

 "I think that was one of the things that I developed just by being in the Beatles was being bold," Harrison told Fugelsang during the interview.
 "And I think John [Lennon] had a lot to do with that, you know – because John Lennon, if he felt something strongly, he just did it.
 And I picked up a lot of that by being a friend of John’s, just that attitude of 'Well, just go for it.
 Just do it.'"

-All along, though, Fugelsang really wanted to delve into deeper subjects with his idol.
+All along, Fugelsang wanted to delve into deeper subjects with his hero.
 He decided to just keep going, engaging Harrison as long as he could – and that meant talking about more than the Fab Four.
 It was an unplanned but very prescient impulse.
-The results ended up serving as a perfect summation of Harrison's approach to the end of life.
+The results ended up serving as a perfect summation of Harrison's approach to death.

 "I wanted to talk about God, and meditation, and what happens when you die, and the soul," Fugelsang said.
 "And the whole time the producer’s in my ear saying, 'Get him to talk about John Lennon!'
 Which, you know, George, he doesn’t really like talking about the Beatles all that much.
 So we talked about all this stuff that was frustrating my producers, but he did take a guitar in hand ... and it wound up being the last time he ever played in public."

-In some cases, Fugelsang said he didn't like the interviewing approach used by his younger self – "I was making inappropriate jokes, I was cutting him off, I was stammering, I couldn’t shut up," he recalled – but he remains proud of the complex thoughts they ultimately shared.
+In some cases, Fugelsang said he didn't like the interviewing approach used by his younger self – "I was making inappropriate jokes, I was cutting him off; I was stammering, I couldn’t shut up," he recalled – but Fugelsang remains proud of the complex thoughts they ultimately shared.